-Hawkins\Brown has worked in partnership with the UCL Institute for Environmental Design and Engineering (IEDE), through their Engineering Doctorate program, to create the Hawkins\Brown Emission Reduction Tool.
-The tool was developed as part of research titled 'Refurbish or Replace - the life cycle performance of existing buildings and their replacements' by Yair Schwartz, UCL.
-HBERT works by measuring the volume of all materials tagged in the Revit model.
+Hawkins\Brown has worked in partnership with the UCL Institute for Environmental Design and Engineering (IEDE), through their Engineering Doctorate program, to create the Hawkins\Brown: Emission Reduction Tool.
+The tool was developed as part of research titled 'Refurbish or Replace - the life cycle performance of existing buildings and their replacements' by Dr Yair Schwartz, Research Associate at The Bartlett, UCL.
+H\B:ERT works by measuring the volume of all materials tagged in the Revit model.
 It then applies embodied carbon data to that material, broken down into life cycle stages (product, construction, use stage and end of life) in line with BS EN 15978:2011.

-Please contact HBERT@hawkinsbrown.com with any queries
+Please contact HBERT@hawkinsbrown.com with any queries.

 Download the new updated toolkit with installer below.